 Figure 1 shows the groundwater and surface water produced and the number of active water services over the past two years.
-Although the City continues to grow, the total water production remains relatively steady.
-Water usage is highly dependent on weather patterns; however, the City's conservation and reuse water programs are also significant factors impacting water usage.
+Although the City continues to grow, the total water production over the past several years has remained relatively steady.
+However, because water usage is highly dependent on weather patterns, this past summer we experienced a significant increase in water demand.
+The City's conservation and reuse water programs are also important factors impacting water usage.